Epclusa (sofosbuvir, velpatasvir)

 - Memory problems

-- Have or have had liver problems other than those related to HCV
+- Liver problems other than those related to HCV now or in the past

-- Have severe kidney problems or are on dialysis
+- Severe kidney problems or are on dialysis